FirdausJawed/FirdausJawed/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=FirdausJawed" alt="FirdausJawed" /> </p>

 <p align="center">Hello there this is Firdaus Jawed, a sophomere at NIT Patna.
-I am an aspring web developer and an individual who loves to design and code.
+I am an aspiring web developer and an individual who loves to design and code.
 I am ready to collaborate on interesting🤩 web development projects. </p>

 <br>